-Organizations that address the realities of workplace stress and prioritize employee well-being by offering benefit solutions that target these increasing issues, are better positioned to meet the challenges of the evolving pandemic.
-They are also likely to emerge from the crisis with improved performance.
+Organizations that address the realities of workplace stress and prioritize employee well-being by offering benefit solutions that target these increasing issues are better positioned to meet the challenges of today and tomorrow.
+They are also likely to emerge from a crisis with improved performance.

 Defining employee well-being

 The definition of employee well-being has evolved.
 Today, well-being is considered a person’s ability to transcend the absence of illness by securing traction and balance in both work and recreation.
 It’s a holistic, integrated approach to wellness that considers well-being in all areas of a person’s life: physical, financial, social/family, emotional/mental, and purpose.